Hi-Chew Premium vs. Regular Hi-Chew Grape Flavors

-“Hi-Chew (ハイチュウ)” is a long-selling Japanese taffy candy produced and sold by the leading Japanese confectionery company “Morinaga Seika (森永製菓)”.
+As you know, Hi-Chew (ハイチュウ) is a soft, chewy candy produced and sold by the leading Japanese confectionery company Morinaga-Seika (森永製菓).

-The original product of the Hi-Chew series came into the market in 1975, and in 2013 Morinaga introduced Hi-Chew’s new subline “Hi-Chew Premium”.
+The original product of the Hi-Chew series has been around since 1975, and in 2013, Morinaga introduced a new subline called Hi-Chew Premium.

-Hi-Chew Premium Grape vs Regular Hi-Chew Grape Flavor
+Hi-Chew Premium vs. Regular Hi-Chew Grape

 Hi-Chew Premium Grape

-On the other hand, the main ingredients in the Hi-Chew Premium Grape Flavor are starch syrup, sugar, glucose, vegetable fat and oil, concentrated grape juice (99% Cabernet Sauvignon), and gelatin.
+Meanwhile, the main ingredients in the Hi-Chew Premium Grape flavor are starch syrup, sugar, dextrose, vegetable oil/fat, concentrated grape juice (99% Cabernet Sauvignon), and gelatin.

-Price and Where to Buy
+Price/Where to Buy